top of page

 PROFILE

-Recent training has been with the Nubia Wellness and Healing Centre (UK) and the Progressive Life Centre (USA).
+My experience has included training with the Nubia Wellness and Healing Centre (UK) and the Progressive Life Centre (USA).
+Both organisations have a strong focus on Afrikan focussed psychotherapy.

 Adapted from: Gregory, H., & Harper, K. (2001) The NTU Approach to Health and Healing, Journal of Black Psychology, 27(3), 304-320.